yarwest/Sample-Portfolio/README.md

 # Sample-Portfolio
 This is a sample portfolio page that I will use to show my potential clients and I will showcase on my personal portfolio.
 I will not go into too much depth when it come to the technology that is behind this web application.
 What I will say is that it is based on [Laravel](https://laravel.com/), HTML, [Bootstap](http://getbootstrap.com/)(using the [Darkly theme](https://bootswatch.com/darkly/)) and [SCSS](http://sass-lang.com/).

+#DISCLAIMER:
+I don't actually own a cake store, non of the pictures are mine, no guarentees about the taste of the original cakes....